-- Also is now available in Aliexpress.com, Geekbuying.com y Gearbest.com only for $111,99 (101€) with the shipping cost included.
+- Beelink GT-King is available in Amazon, Aliexpress, Geekbuying y Gearbest only for $111,99 (101€) with the shipping cost included.

 - If you want to order this machines in bulk or become a Beelink distributor, please contact with Beelink Foreign trade sales.
 They will offer Discounts and customized services.

 The Amlogic S922X SoC is the most powerful chip that comes to replace the current S912, this SoC has a Hexa Core configuration with four Cortex-A73 cores and two other Cortex-A53 low consumption, in the graphical section we have a powerful Mali-G52 MP6 GPU.
 It has native connections for HDMI 2.1 that reaches up to 4K@75fps compatible with multiple DRM security systems, USB 3.0 support, internal storage up to eMMC 5.0, Gigabit Ethernet and audio capacity up to 8 channels of audio input and output.